 You identify customers in each segment based on these similarities.

 The easiest way to segment is with demographic data.
 Common examples include age, gender, income or location.
 These hard facts about customers make them easy to identify.
-But how much influence these have on purchase decisions varies by category.
+However, how much influence these have on purchase decisions varies by category.

 That usually means looking at occasions and / or psychographic variables in your segmentation research.
 We’ll come back to those shortly.